 Acquiring additional equipment like helmets, shields, and batons

 Pittman said that the department honors “all the brave men and women who, against all odds, faced down a violent crowd that day and protected our elected leaders and everyone who was in the Capitol Complex.”

-January 6, 2021, will go down as a dark day in American history.
-And months later, the slow-moving wheels of justice continue to turn as Americans wait to see what happens next.
-But the fire that’s fueling protesters’ flames still hasn’t gone out yet – and many Americans will be anxiously waiting to see what happens on Sept 18.
-Meanwhile, authorities are wading through one of the largest criminal investigations in American history – so it may be a while before all of the answers are on the table.
+Jan.
+6, 2021, will go down as a dark day in American history.
+And a year later, the slow-moving wheels of justice continue to turn as Americans wait to see what happens next.
+Meanwhile, authorities are wading through one of the largest criminal investigations in American history — so it may be a while before all of the answers are on the table.

 Sign up for the Daily Skimm email newsletter.